emmajanedrews/base-template/join-our-team.md

 The Nickley Group is one of the fastest-growing and highest-producing real estate teams in central Florida.
 We will sell over 300 homes this year with over $75 million in volume.
 EVERY agent on our team joined us as a new agent and has built their business with us. **Our average agent sells 30 homes a year and makes over $100,000 per year, and our average first-year agent makes $60,000 per year.**

-We consider ourselves more of a coaching company than a real estate company, and we offer world-class training on everything it takes build a real estate business.
+We consider ourselves more of a coaching company than a real estate company, and we offer world-class training on everything it takes to build a real estate business.
 We have a full-time sales manager, a scripts coach, and a mentorship program.
 Our 30-day boot camp for new agents teaches them more in their first 30 days than an average agent will learn in their first two years.
 We train on every aspect of the sales process and generate over 700 leads per month for our agents.
 We have full operational support (transaction manager, listing manager, marketing manager) and cover all marketing and associated expenses.
 We also have a top-notch 100-touch past client marketing program to turn past clients into a massive referral source for our agents.

 Most of all, our team is a true team with an amazing culture that cultivates success.
 We are in the office working together every single day and collaborating on how to grow our business, share ideas, and learn from each other’s successes and failures.
 Our team culture is truly one of a kind and one of the best in the industry.
 We are changing the lives of our agents, team members, business partners, and clients through the creation of a world-class real estate experience.